NEUBIAS/training-resources/_modules/display_settings.md

   - "[Digital image basics](../pixels)"

 objectives:
-  - "Understand how the numerical values in an image are transformed into bright and colorful images that you see on display screen."
+  - "Understand how the numerical pixel values of an image are transformed into bright and colorful images that you see on display screen."
   - "Understand what a colormap is and why adjusting it is useful."
   - "Understand how perception about image content changes on viewing it by altering contrast and colormaps "
   - "Use display settings responsibly for scientific purposes."